nikolaos-konstan/TechPro_Final/README.md

 Further To-Do

     Change Swagger directory
-    Create an .env file
     Measure Performance
     Frontend:
         -Pagination
-        -Some more functionalities
-        -About Page
         -Convert time format
         -Add warning on delete of items that have dependencies

 Known Bugs/Problems

-    I had to write the ON DELETE CASCADE in the .sql because I couldn't do it in the backend
+    ON DELETE CASCADE happens in the .sql because it couldn't be done in the backend Deleting entries too quickly may result in error

 Please report any bugs or problems you encounter by creating an issue in the project's GitHub repository.